adebola-alaba/Sales-Analysis-With-Pyspark-/README.md

 # Insights on Customers
 - Female customers earn more on average than male customers.
 - Customers categorised as Management earn the highest average income.
-Male managers earn slightly more than female professionals, which is also seen among other occupational groups like professionals and manual laborers.
+Male managers earn slightly more than female professionals, which is also seen among other occupational groups like professionals and manual labourers.
 However, in various other occupations, females generally earn more.
 - Customers with graduate and bachelor’s degrees earn more than those without a degree.
 Interestingly, individuals who partially attended college also earn more than those who did not attend college at all.
 - Customers aged 40 to 69 tend to earn more on average, particularly those in the 50–59 age bracket.